marmistead91/Foreign-Exchange-Rates-Time-Series/README.md

 ## EDA

 All of the countries were broken down by economic level so they are more digestable to look at.
+*graphs

+## Forcasting

+I used Dickey-Fuller tests to figure out the best way to make the data stationary.
+*graphs

+In the natrual log of the first difference was the most stationary